AdobeDocs/journey-optimizer.en/help/using/configuration/rule-sets.md

 This rule set contains global rules that you can apply to control how often users  receive message across one or multiple channels, similar to how current business rules operate.
 All the rules defined in this rule set apply to all selected channels, whether communications are sent from a journey or a campaign.
 [Learn how to work with business rules](frequency-rules.md)

-In addition to this "Global Default Rule Set" rule set, you can create **custom rule** sets that you can apply to any campaign to restrict the number of messages sent within that campaign.
+In addition to this "Global Default Rule Set" rule set, you can create **custom rule sets** that you can apply to any campaign to restrict the number of messages sent within that campaign.
 [Learn how to create custom rule sets](#create)

 ![](assets/rule-sets-default.png)

->[!IMPORTANT]
->
->For now, custom rule sets can be applied to **campaigns** only.
-Only the rules defined in the "Global Default Rule Set" rule set apply to both journeys and campaigns communications.

 ### Channel & journeys capping rules {#domain}